wouterpeyrot/DDxPRS/README.md

 ```

 If the R packages *mvtnorm* or *mvnfast* have not been installed in R, you can install them with the R command: `install.packages("...")`.

-## Computing case-control polygenic risk scores (PRS) before applying `DDx-PRS`
-The case-control PRS need to be computed before applying DDx-PRS.
-This should be done with a Baysian method to achieve proper callibration of the PRS.
-We used PRS-CS for this purpose, but this can also be done with e.g. SBayesR.
-For more details, see https://github.com/euffelmann/bpc.

-**Applying PRS-CS**
-* PRS-CS can be downloaded here: https://github.com/getian107/PRScs
-* Run PRS-CS-auto with default arguments, i.e. “--a=1 --b=0.5 --phi=None --beta_std=False --n_iter=1000 --thin=5 --n_burnin=500 ---seed=None”.
-* In the input for PRS-CS, it is crucial to specify as sample-size the effective N (Neff) of the training GWAS results (i.e. the sum of Neff of the cohorts included in the meta-analyses of the training data; see Grotzinger at al. 2023 Biol Psychiatry (PMID: 35973856) for details).

-**Compute case-control PRS using Plink**

-Using the SNP-effects obtained with PRS-CS, the PRS should be computed in two datasets: (1) in a population reference sample (e.g. 1000G) to assess (a) the liability-scale variance explained in every disorder by its case-control prs (see details below) and (b) to assess the correlations between the case-control prs; and (2) in the test sample in which you aim to apply `DDx-PRS`.
-The population reference sample, the test sample and the training GWAS results should all be from the same ancestry.
-* Compute the PRS with the Plink command “--score header sum center”
-* When your test sample is very small, the allele frequencies used to scale the PRS could be computed in the reference sample and read with the Plink command “--read-freq” (see for details: https://www.cog-genomics.org/plink/1.9/score)
-* The case-control PRS thus obtained are on the standardized observed scale with 50/50 case/control ascertainment, and need to be transformed to the liability-scale (see below).

-**Transform case-control PRS to the liability-scale**

-XXX